 When I qualified as a solicitor in 1988 I found there was no time left to devote to bookselling - by then I had a wife, two children and a mortgage - so reluctantly I had to close the business down.

-In the intervening period I still found it impossible to pass a bookshop without going in, and it is only in the last five years that I have regarded myself as a solicitor, rather than as a bookseller slumming to pay the mortgage.
+In the intervening period I still found it impossible to pass a bookshop without going in, and it was only in the last five years of my employment that I regarded myself as a solicitor, rather than as a bookseller slumming to pay the mortgage.

 The law firm I joined expanded out of all recognition, and developed a Byzantine bureaucracy of staggering complexity.
 I finally became tired of filling in time-sheets, and deleting endless internal e-mails.
 Besides, I think 21 years is quite enough time to spend in any job.
 I decided to leave and re-activate my bookselling business, this time using the internet.

 It's good to be back.